re-l/re-dell-idrac-8-c4130/README.md

 curl -k -v -u root --request POST https://192.168.0.120/redfish/v1/Systems/System.Embedded.1/SecureBoot/Actions/SecureBoot.ResetKeys -d '{"ResetKeysType":"ResetAllKeysToDefault"}'  --header "Content-Type: application/json"
 ```

-3) Use [the exploit](https://github.com/KraudSecurity/Exploits/tree/master/CVE-2018-1207) to get the root iDRAC shell.
-Prior to running the script, make sure that the SH4 cross compiler is installed and working, or use [my payload.so built for remote IP 192.168.0.100](http://l4rz.net/payload.so).
-Launch the netcat and then the script.
+3) *Use [the exploit](exploits/CVE-2018-1207.py) to get a proper shell on the iDRAC running version 2.50.
+Prior to running the script, make sure that the SH4 cross compiler is installed and working (`apt install gcc-sh4-linux-gnu`) and start e.g., a netcat listener.
+We have updated the original exploit to support Python 3 and recent GCC package names.*

-4) The netcat shell is garbage, some commands like writecfg do not work at all for some reason, so the next step is to alter `/etc/passwd` and `/etc/shadow` to access root sheel via ssh:
+4) The embedded payload's shell is garbage, some commands like writecfg do not work at all for some reason, *and it will consume all available file descriptors on the iDRAC pretty fast*, so the next step is to alter `/etc/passwd` and `/etc/shadow` to access the root sheel reliably via ssh:

 ```
 cd /tmp